mattbierner/khepri/README.md

 ## About ##
 Khepri is a programming language that is a subset of ECMAScript.
-It restricts ECMAScript and also uses an different syntax.
+It restricts ECMAScript and also introduces some syntax changes.

 Unlike most other *script languages, Khepri's goal is not to replace Javascript by introducing new language features, but to make writing Javascript more fun.